 What is Butterbeer?

-Butterbeer is a fictitious drink created by Jo Rowling that is heavily referenced throughout all seven Harry Potter books (although there are some who believe it is based off real-world medieval precedents, such as the 16th-century buttered beer), with the writer describing it as “less-sickly butterscotch.”
-That is precisely the goal that Rowling and Universal’s corporate executive chef, Steven Jayson, went for when sitting down to create the libation for the theme-park version of Hogsmeade – and that’s precisely what they attained.
+Butterbeer is a fictitious drink that is heavily referenced throughout all seven Harry Potter books (although there are some who believe it is based on real-world medieval precedents, such as the 16th-century buttered beer), with the writer describing it as “less-sickly butterscotch.”
+That is precisely the goal that Universal’s corporate executive chef, Steven Jayson, went for when sitting down to create the libation for the theme park version of Hogsmeade – and that’s precisely what they attained.

 In all of its various manifestations, Butterbeer is an interesting interplay between the flavors of cream soda and butterscotch, with a sweet, frothy topping usually firmly in place.
 It is not at all alcoholic, despite its name and despite the fact that the drink is (slightly) in the source material, but it is sweet – too much so for some, particularly in certain forms, though most find it absolutely delectable.
 Be warned: you may discover that Butterbeer addiction is a very real phenomenon (or is that affliction?).